harikautilya/worden-apache-beam/Readme.md

 # Note
-There are some un-necessary steps i have taken to ensure i learn some additional feature of technologies.
-In a real world I would reverse this decisions to ensure there is optimal design.
+There are some un-necessary steps i have taken to ensure i learn some additional feature/technologies.
+In a real world I would change these decisions to ensure there is optimal design.

 Here is the list
 1. There is no specific need for `Processor` to be batch processing , making this streaming would make the feature more realtime